Coca de cebolla is yet another regional Catalan variation made with slow cooked onions as a base.

 Make a pizza dough and when rested, stretch out into rectangles the size you want your Coca to be.
 Fry onions in oil or butter until brown, gooey and caramelised then leave to cool.
 Spread over the stretched dough then add ingredients of choice- roasted tomatoes, roast red peppers, cheese, anchovy but keep it simple with a few choice herbs like thyme or oregano and salt and pepper.
 Slide into wood-fired oven until risen and browned on top.
 Eat hot or cool completely for a snack the next day.
 Delicious!

-750g Tipo 00 flour (molino caputo blue or similar)
+750g Tipo 00 flour (molino caputo blue or strong bread flour

 Combine and dissolve the yeast in the water.
 Crush the salt and mix with the flour.